VIEW BY MAJOR/CONCENTRATION

 Concentration Programs within the Major

-The Communication Studies concentration provides provides students the opportunity to study interpersonal communication from behavioral, humanistic, and scientific perspectives.
+Communication Studies provides students the opportunity to study interpersonal communication from behavioral, humanistic, and scientific perspectives.
 This includes instruction in the theory and history of communication, the development and application of intercultural and international communication practices, as well as relational, team, and leadership communication competencies in business, education, and social settings.
-Enhanced competency in written and oral expression is supported through the examination of oral and nonverbal and current technology-based messaging formats.
+A concentration in

 The Department of Communication offers two types of internship opportunities for students through COMM 3300 & COMM 3301.

-Internal internships offer students credit for working on campus-based media outlets, such as radio and television, and in theatre.
+Internal internships offer students credit for working on campus-based media outlets, such as radio and television, theatre, and campus offices, such as PR and Administration.
 Permission from the instructor in charge of the specific area and the internship coordinator is needed for students to enroll.

 The broadcast journalism track gives students an overview of the theory and history of television news, and focuses on the research, writing, and production skills associated with putting together the various parts of a TV network-style news program.
 Students learn to: write and produce TV news stories, both in the newsroom and also using cameras, editing, and sound equipment; do "live" video reports from remote locations; assemble a news show rundown; supervise preproduction of a TV news program; and supervise the program as it airs.
 In this way, students are prepared for internships at the major TV news networks and ultimately for TV industry jobs.

 The public relations track prepares students for employment in public relations and related industries and for advanced study in the field of public relations, corporate communication, management, or business.
 The curriculum provides students with an understanding of the broad career opportunities available in the field and explores the various definitions of public relations as a management function.
-Students who complete the public relations track will benefit from course work covering cultural and economic context, public relations theory, and evolution of the practice.
 Rigorous applied public relations practice includes public relations writing and oral presentation, audience analysis, media outreach, strategic integrated communication, program development, and crisis management.
 The program encourages participation in an internship or cooperative experience where students gain valuable experience by applying their public relations skills and knowledge in a professional setting.